GeoVueJS/cesium-vueuse/packages/best.en-US.md

 ### Avoid Using Hooks in Global State Management

-Due to how Cesium VueUse works, it is not recommended to use this library's Hooks in global state management like Vuex/Pinia.
+Due to how Vesium works, it is not recommended to use this library's Hooks in global state management like Vuex/Pinia.
 The reasons are:

 1. `createViewer` is component instance-based
 2. `viewer` instance transmission depends on the component tree